 And sure, you will probably identify the source of all their torment.
 Or maybe you won’t?
 It will certainly be an interesting ride in either case.

-New duo behind The Open House
+The new duo behind The Open House

 I didn’t expect to like this movie as much as I did, but I think it is well worth watching.
 Just don’t expect something along the lines of Don’t Breathe.
 This is much more subtle and very much a horror thriller.